Today we’re checking out one of the mid-range models in the Fearless lineup, the S6 Rui.

 Overall I prefer the S6 Rui.
 The Virgo is a good sounding earphone but the limited end to end extension/emphasis leaves it feeling lacking compared to the S6 Rui.
 On the other hand, some will undoubtedly prefer it’s more laid back, mid-heavy presentation.

 Astrotec Delphinus 5 (500.00 USD): The Delphinus5 is one of my favorite iems so the S6 Rui is coming in on the backfoot.
 That said, I am surprised at how well it holds up to Astrotec’s flagship which as I understand has few fans.
-Both are hybrids with the D5 featuring one less driver per side; 5 vs. 6.
+Both are armature only with the D5 featuring one less driver per side; 5 vs. 6.
 The D5 runs with all Knowles while the S6 Rui combines Sonion low-range with Knowles mid and high range drivers.
 I’m not a huge fan of Knowles low range drivers since I’ve been finding them outpaced by the low range drivers found in the KZ armature-only models.
 As such, I was not surprised to find myself enjoying the S6’s low end more.
 It hits harder, digs deeper, and in general feels more engaging.
 The D5’s low end gets the nod for texture and control, however.
 The D5’s mid-range is more forward and articulate than on the S6 Rui, but is also colder and a bit less natural sounding thanks to a timbre that comes across more dry.
 Treble on the S6 Rui extends further and puts more emphasis on the upper regions while the D5 extends just enough to ensure you’re not missing anything, and tosses emphasis at the lower treble.
 As such, the S6 Rui is brighter and more shimmery, but the D5 feels more forward and detailed.
 Imaging, layering, and separation is where the D5 always shines and it’s no different here.
 The S6 does a better job than most of moving sound around in a realistic manner, but the D5 simply does it better.
 I feel like I’m surrounded by my music with the D5, something the S6 Rui falls just short of achieving.
 While I still like the D5 more, the S6 Rui provides a different experience and when in the right mood, can’t be replaced by the D5.